Man sentenced for attack that ends career of para show jumper Susi Rogers-Hartley

 MORE - man sentenced for assaulting para show jumper

-After the hearing wheelchair-bound Ms Rogers-Hartley said: “It’s completely unjust.
-That’s why he got sent to the crown court, because it could sentence him to more than 9 months.
+After the hearing, wheelchair-bound Ms Rogers-Hartley said: “It’s completely unjust.
+That’s why he got sent to the crown court, because it could sentence him to more than nine months.

 “It’s pathetic the law system now, it’s pathetic.
 He should have got hard labour.”
 Ms Rogers-Hartley became wheelchair-bound 20 years ago after suffering a spinal injury when she fell from an assault course during training in the Royal Navy.